Skip to main content

 Picture choice

 Respondents choose from options that each have an image.
 Best for visual product selection, mood boards, or any question where images communicate better than words.
+Each option has an individual image upload in the option editor.

 Ranking